 Important Safety Information

-Indication: ORACEA® (doxycycline, USP) 40 mg* Capsules are indicated for the treatment of only inflammatory lesions (papules and pustules) of rosacea in adult patients.
-ORACEA Capsules do not lessen the facial redness caused by rosacea.
-Adverse Events: In controlled clinical studies, the most commonly reported adverse events (>2%) in patients treated with ORACEA Capsules were nasopharyngitis, sinusitis, diarrhea, hypertension and aspartate aminotransferase increase.
-Warnings/Precautions: ORACEA Capsules should not be used to treat or prevent infections.
-ORACEA Capsules should not be taken by patients who have a known hypersensitivity to doxycycline or other tetracyclines.
-ORACEA Capsules should not be taken during pregnancy, by nursing mothers, or during tooth development (up to the age of 8 years).
-Although photosensitivity was not observed in clinical trials, ORACEA Capsules patients should minimize or avoid exposure to natural or artificial sunlight.
-The efficacy of ORACEA Capsules treatment beyond 16 weeks and safety beyond 9 months have not been established
+Indication: ORACEA® (doxycycline) 40 mg* capsules are indicated for the treatment of only inflammatory lesions (papules and pustules) of rosacea in adult patients.
+ORACEA does not lessen the facial redness caused by rosacea.
+Adverse Events: In controlled clinical studies, the most commonly reported adverse events (>2%) in subjects treated with ORACEA were nasopharyngitis, diarrhea, hypertension and sinusitis.
+Warnings/Precautions: ORACEA should not be used to treat or prevent infections.
+ORACEA should not be taken by patients who have a known hypersensitivity to doxycycline or other tetracyclines.
+ORACEA should not be taken during pregnancy, by nursing mothers, or during tooth development (up to the age of 8 years) and may cause reversible inhibition of bone growth.
+If Clostridium difficile associated diarrhea (CDAD) occurs, may need to discontinue ORACEA.
+Although photosensitivity was not observed in clinical trials, ORACEA patients should minimize or avoid exposure to natural or artificial sunlight.
+The efficacy of ORACEA treatment beyond 16 weeks and safety beyond 9 months have not been established.

 *30 mg immediate release and 10 mg delayed release beads